sandpit/sandpit/src/docs/01-documentation.md

 ```

 > NOTE: It's worth noting that Sandpit works a little differently if you're using it outside of ES6.
 If you're requiring it in ES5, you'll need to append `default` after the require: `var Sandpit = require('sandpit').default`.
 Utilities are available at `var Mathematics = require('sandpit').Mathematics`, etc.
-> If you're using it from /dist directly in the browser, you can use `var sandpit = new Sandpit('body', Sandpit.CANVAS)`, and the named utilities are available at Sandpit.Mathematics, Sandpit.Color, etc.
+> If you're using it via a `<script>` tag directly in the browser, you can use `var sandpit = new Sandpit('body', Sandpit.CANVAS)`, and the named utilities are available at Sandpit.Mathematics, Sandpit.Color, etc.
 > This is due to the different ways in which ES5 and ES6 manage named exports.
 If you can think of a better way to handle this, you should 100% get in touch.

 If **Sandpit** finds a DOM element that isn't a canvas, it'll add a canvas to it.
 If it finds a canvas element, it'll use that instead.
 Everyone wins!

 **Sandpit** will automatically manage retina displays, or more specifically, displays with a pixel ratio greater than 1.
 If you'd like it to _not_ do that, you can pass a third property to the options: `new Sandpit('.container', Sandpit.CANVAS, {retina: false})`.

-That will skip the retina bits in case you wanna handle them yourself, or if you're worried about performance.
+That will skip the retina bits in case you wanna handle them yourself, or if performance is a concern.

 Once you've made a sandpit, you'll have access to a bunch of helpers and properties to get started.

 > NOTE: *Sandpit* will not automatically fill the viewport - if you're looking for something fullscreen, you'll need to make your sandpit 100% width and height via CSS.
 This is to ensure flexibility for different applications.
-You can also use `sandpit.resize = () => {}` if you'd like to use `window.innerWidth` and `window.innerHeight`, but it's probably easier to just set `canvas {width: 100vw; height: 100vh;}` in your CSS.
+You can also use `sandpit.resize = () => {}` if you'd like to use `window.innerWidth` and `window.innerHeight`, but it's probably easier to just set `canvas { width: 100vw; height: 100vh; }` in your CSS.
 Up to you!

 ```
 sandpit.resize = () => {